-4. beat the butter, sugar and vanilla together in a large bowl with electric mixer on low speed.
+4. beat the butter, sugar, and vanilla together in a large bowl with an electric mixer at low speed.

 5. Increase speed to medium once the sugar is incorporated.
 Beat the mixture until it is pale and creamy (about five minutes).